PavanIllal/Telco-Customer-Churn/README.md

 The goal of this project is to predict potential churn in advance and enable proactive retention strategies.

 📂 Dataset Understanding
-The dataset used is the Telco Customer Churn dataset from Kaggle (link ).
+The dataset used is the Telco Customer Churn dataset from Kaggle (https://www.kaggle.com/datasets/blastchar/telco-customer-churn).

 Rows: Each row represents a single customer